 Can I resit my LNAT exam if I do badly?

-I’m afraid not – you can only sit the LNAT exam once during the year you are applying through UCAS.
+You can only sit the LNAT exam once during the year you are applying through UCAS.
 So if you want to try it again, you will have to wait until next year to reapply.

 Can I get extra time for the LNAT?

 Yes – register as normal for the LNAT online, but do not book your test online.
 You will need to complete an Examination Access Requirements form through the LNAT website and send it to them, along with documentary evidence.
-Find out more through the LNAT website.
+Find out more on the LNAT website.